rosanof/guidance-rtb/README.md

     ![Get Pods](./images/getpods.png)

-17. If you plan to run benchmarks using distributed setup proceed to section "How to use the RTB guidance with Heimdall".
+17. If you plan to run benchmarks using distributed setup proceed to section "How to use the RTB guidance with N‌etworkBr‌idge".
 If you would like to run a load test internally (inside the Kubernetes cluster) you can start local benchmarks by initiating the load-generator along with the parameters.
     ```
     make benchmark@cleanup
     make benchmark@run TIMEOUT=100ms NUMBER_OF_JOBS=1 RATE_PER_JOB=200 NUMBER_OF_DEVICES=10000 DURATION=500s